prin-r/bridge-spec/README.md

 This process can be divided into two unrelated sub-processes.

-- 1. `relay_oracle_state`: Verify that a root hash of the oracle module really exist on BandChain at a specific block and then save that root hash into `Bridge`'s state.
+- 1. `relay_oracle_state`: Verify that a root hash of the oracle(`[g]`) module really exist on BandChain at a specific block and then save that root hash into `Bridge`'s state.
 This process requires the signatures of several validators signed on the block hash in which everyone who signs must have a total voting power greater than or equal to two-thirds of the entire voting power.
-The block hash is made up of multiple values that come from the BandChain state, where oracle module root hash is one of them.
+The block hash is made up of multiple values that come from the BandChain state, where oracle module root hash(`[g]`) is one of them.

   ```text
                                  __ [BlockHash] __